-Declarations to be taken by officers &c.
-Second Schedule (A).
 Cwlth.
+12 of

-Ib. s.
-9. 6.
-Every officer shall before exercising the duties of his office take and subscribe before a justice of the peace a declaration in the Form A set forth in the Second Schedule to this Ordinance.
+6. Every officer shall before exercising the duties of his office take and subscribe before a justice of the peace a declaration in the Form A set forth in the Second Schedule to this Ordinance.

-7. Every European in the employment of the Department as a Future telegraph telegraph messenger after the commencement of this Ordinance shall immediately on attaining the age of eighteen years cease to be so employed unless otherwise ordered by the [Administrator].
-(1).
-Cwlth.
-12 of retire on 1901, s.
-10. Amended by No. 9 of 1933, by post if not a packet parcel or Cwlth.
-Ib. s.
-11.
+7. Every European in the employment of the Department as a Future telegraph telegraph messenger after the commencement of this Ordinance shall immediately on attaining the age of eighteen years cease to be so employed unless otherwise ordered by the Lieutenant-Governor.(4)

-8. Every article whatsoever which is received at a post office for Every parcel sent transmission or delivery shall if not a packet parcel or newspaper as defined by this Ordinance or by the regulations be deemed a newspaper to be deemed a letter. letter.
+8. Every article whatsoever which is received at a post office for transmission or delivery shall if not a packet parcel or newspaper as defined by this Ordinance or by the regulations be deemed a letter.

-9. The [Administrator] (1) may by order (6) published in the Packets may be Gazette direct what articles may be sent by post as packets or parcels and upon what terms and conditions the same may be sent.
+9. The Lieutenant-Governor in Council(4) may by $order^{(5)}$ published in the Gazette direct what articles may be sent by post as packets or parcels and upon what terms and conditions the same may be sent.